wchwawa/journal-app-mvp/docs/development-journal/module-a-dev-journal.md

 ### Overview

 The Daily Summary Generation feature has been successfully implemented as part of the A2 User's Journal module.
 This feature automatically generates AI-powered daily summaries based on user's journal entries, providing meaningful reflection and insight into daily experiences.
+After summaries are upserted, the system triggers Echos sync in the background to refresh daily/period reflections without blocking the summary API.

 ### Implementation Details